 Frequently Asked Questions

-The Spruce Root Path to Prosperity Program and Business Development Competition aim to support business ideas in Southeast Alaska that will increase local employment, have a positive social and economic impact on their communities, and promote sustainable use of local resources.
+The Spruce Root Path to Prosperity Business Competition aims to support business ideas in Southeast Alaska that will increase local employment, have a positive social and economic impact on their communities, and promote sustainable use of local resources.
 Path to Prosperity programs will also increase entrepreneurial skills and business leadership in Southeast Alaska.

 why the path to prosperity program and competition?